Mbed-TLS/mbedtls/docs/driver-only-builds.md

 ### Limitations regarding restartable / interruptible ECC operations

-At the moment, the is not driver support for interruptible operations (see `psa_sign_hash_start()` + `psa_sign_hash_complete()` etc.) so as a consequence these are not supported in builds without `MBEDTLS_ECDSA_C`.
+At the moment, there is not driver support for interruptible operations (see `psa_sign_hash_start()` + `psa_sign_hash_complete()` etc.) so as a consequence these are not supported in builds without `MBEDTLS_ECDSA_C`.